 - Filming and taking pictures on special occasions is second nature to young families, so within the law, be as flexible as you can on photography and filming.

 - The first anniversary of the baptism is another natural opportunity to get in touch.
-You might already use the Mothers’ Union anniversary cards to remind a family of their child’s baptism.
+You might already use the Mothers’ Union anniversary cards to remind a family of their child’s baptism, but there is also this one too.

 - Repeated invitations work best – it may take several invitations to encourage a family to come, as not all dates will be possible for them.
 Invitations from their own family and friends are also effective, so if there are links already within the church, involve them.